Call Now Free Quote

 “Have you seen spalling on homes where a previous contractor used the wrong mortar type?”
 Any experienced mason working in the Chicago area has.
 If the answer is no, or if the contractor cannot describe the failure mode, that is useful information about their experience level.

 Delta - Masonry and Tuckpointing has been specifying mortar for Chicago-area brick since 1987.
 Every project starts with a free on-site inspection that includes mortar and brick hardness assessment before any mortar type is specified.
-If your home needs tuckpointing work and you want the material decision made correctly, call (847) 713-1648 or request a free estimate online.
+We work across Winnetka, Kenilworth, Highland Park, and the broader North Shore and northwest suburbs.
+Call (847) 713-1648 or request a free estimate online.

 Stronger mortar is not safer mortar.
 Type S at 1,800 PSI on soft brick spalls the face.
 The right answer is the mortar matched to the unit.